How To Ace The Columbia Business School Interview

 No, you do not need to memorize all of your answers.
 Practicing a few times will help you feel more confident answering those same questions during your interview, but you don’t want to sound like you are reading your answers directly off a page.

-Being too rehearsed can lead to you sounding robotic, and you don’t want that to happen.
-You can practice a few times so you know the details you wish to provide for each question and don’t feel caught off-guard by every question.
+Being too rehearsed can make you sound robotic, and you don’t want that to happen.
+Practice a few times so you know the details you wish to provide for each question and don’t feel caught off-guard by every question.

 7. How Long Is The Interview in The Columbia Business School?